 One of the most significant components of sustainability risk, which is climate change and environmental risks in general, are increasing year after year, representing a challenge for the Company.
 The effects that could be triggered by climate change and events caused by it are closely monitored.
-In this context, the Company identifies transition risks and physical risks.
+In this context, the Company recognises transition risks and physical risks, which were considered within the ORSA process on both the asset and liability sides.